-module BatStd:sig
+module BatStd:sig..end

 an exception.val args : unit -> string BatEnum.t